AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 **Issues fixed in Experience Manager Assets**

-[!DNL Adobe Experience Manager] 6.5.6.0 Assets provides fixes to the following issues:
+[!DNL Adobe Experience Manager] 6.5.6.0 [!DNL Assets] provides fixes to the following issues:

 * Preview of marketing collateral assets (such as Brochure, Flyer, and Business card) created using [!DNL Adobe InDesign] template does not display line breaks and paragraph breaks (NPR-34268).